 If you think you qualify, but are not getting the relief, complete and return the application form (in the download area of this page), confirming your entitlement.

-Complete and return the application form confirming your entitlement but please read the qualification criteria notes carefully before deciding whether you might qualify and whether you can apply.
-You may need to take advice from your accountants if you are unsure about state aid.
+Read the qualification criteria notes, below, carefully before deciding whether you qualify, and whether you can apply.
+You may need to take advice from your accountants if you are unsure about the subsidy cap.

-To be eligible for this discount, the retail premises must:
+To be eligible for this discount, the premises must:

-- be wholly, or mainly, used for retail purposes for visiting members of the public.
+- be wholly, or mainly, used for retail, hospitality, or leisure purposes for visiting members of the public

 Qualifying retail uses include:

-No. The government has identified certain retail uses that do not qualify for the discount, Your premises will not get a discount if it’s being used for the following:
+The government has identified certain retail uses that do not qualify for the original discount.
+Your premises will not get a discount if it is being used for the following:

-- Financial services, such as banks, building societies, cash points: both individual cash points and retail units with only cash points in them, bureaux de change, payday lenders, betting shops, pawn brokers.
+- financial services, such as banks, building societies, cash points: both individual cash points and retail units with only cash points in them, bureaux de change, payday lenders and pawn brokers